-As disclosed in the Company's prospectus dated 15 May 2019, the Company has entered into the Solar Farm 0&M Agreement dated 5 December 2018 with Xinyi Solar.
+As disclosed in the Company global offering documents dated 15 May 2019, the Company has entered into the solar farm operation and management agreement ("Solar Farm O&M Agreement") dated 5 December 2018 with Xinyi Solar.
 Xinyi Solar has agreed to engage the Company to operate and manage all connection-ready utility-scale ground-mounted solar farm projects developed or constructed by Xinyi Solar for period of from 28 May 2019 to 31 December 2021.

-The annual cap and the actual transaction amount of the transaction contemplated under the Solar Farm O&M Agreement for the year ended 31 December 2020 are HK\$13,405,000 and HK\$ 8,712,000, respectively.
+The annual cap and the actual transaction amount of the transaction contemplated under the Solar Farm O&M Agreement for the year ended 31 December 2021 are HK\$18,045,000 and HK\$10,046,000, respectively.